-The beautiful gorges and red rock landscape of Kennedy Range National Park are about a two hour drive east of Carnarvon.
+The beautiful gorges and red rock landscape of Kennedy Range National Park are about a 2-hour drive east of Carnarvon.

-Perfect for a four wheel drive adventure, Kennedy Range National Park is the place to go camping under a star-filled night sky.
-Here, you’re surrounded by pristine wilderness.
-Go bushwalking and explore gorges and sandstone cliffs, see native animals and birds, and look out over the vast plains of pastoral leases.
+Perfect for a four wheel drive adventure, Kennedy Range National Park is the place to go camping under a star-filled night sky where, you’re surrounded by pristine wilderness.
+Go bushwalking and explore gorges and sandstone cliffs, see native animals, birds and look out over the vast plains of pastoral leases.

 The best time to visit is late autumn and early spring.

 From Perth, it’s a 2-day drive to the Kennedy Range National Park.

 Camping in Western Australia’s natural areas is a special experience.
 Selected campgrounds from across the state are now bookable online for a trial period.

 Tourists are advised to check for alerts and road/park closures before commencing their travel on www.emergency.wa.gov.au and https://alerts.dbca.wa.gov.au

 Due to current health advice on social distancing, please contact the business for the most up to date information regarding opening times and services.